Yujiro Takahashi: Chaos (2010–2014)

-On December 5, 2009, NJPW announced that Yujiro and Naito were returning to Japan as part of their annual January 4 Tokyo Dome show called Wrestle Kingdom IV in Tokyo Dome.
+On December 5, 2009, NJPW announced that Yujiro and Naito were returning to Japan as part of their annual January 4 Tokyo Dome show called Wrestle Kingdom IV.
 At the event Yujiro and Naito defeated Team 3D (Brother Ray and Brother Devon) and Bad Intentions (Giant Bernard and Karl Anderson) in a three-way hardcore match to win the IWGP Tag Team Championship.
 No Limit had their first title defense on February 14, 2010, defeating El Texano Jr. and El Terrible to retain the title.
 He began using his full name again in February 2010 to signal his progress.
 On April 4 at New Dimension No Limit joined New Japan's top heel stable Chaos, led by the IWGP Heavyweight Champion Shinsuke Nakamura.
-On May 3, 2010, at Wrestling Dontaku 2010 Takahashi and Naito lost the IWGP Tag Team Championship to Yuji Nagata and Wataru Inoue of Seigigun in a three-way match, which also included Bad Intentions (Giant Bernard and Karl Anderson).
-On October 24 No Limit entered the 2010 G1 Tag League.
+On May 3, 2010, at Wrestling Dontaku, Takahashi and Naito lost the IWGP Tag Team Championship to Seigigun (Yuji Nagata and Wataru Inoue) in a three-way match, which also included Bad Intentions (Giant Bernard and Karl Anderson).
+On October 24 No Limit entered the G1 Tag League.
 After three wins and two losses, they finished first in their block and advanced to the semifinals.
-On November 7, after defeating Manabu Nakanishi and Strong Man in the semifinals, No Limit was defeated in the finals of the tournament by Yuji Nagata and Wataru Inoue.
-On December 11, 2010, No Limit picked up a major win by defeating the TNA World Tag Team Champions, The Motor City Machine Guns, in a non–title match.
+On November 7, after defeating Manabu Nakanishi and Strong Man in the semifinals, No Limit was defeated in the finals of the tournament by Nagata and Inoue.
+On December 11, 2010, No Limit picked up a major win by defeating the TNA World Tag Team Champions, The Motor City Machine Guns (Alex Shelley and Chris Sabin), in a non–title match.
 On May 3, 2011, No Limit failed in their attempt to regain the IWGP Tag Team Championship from Bad Intentions.
-After the match Takahashi walked out on Naito.
+After the match, Takahashi walked out on Naito.
 In May 2011 Takahashi took part in New Japan's first tour of the United States, the Invasion Tour 2011.
 On May 13 in Rahway, New Jersey, he entered the tournament to determine the first ever IWGP Intercontinental Champion, defeating Hideo Saito in his first round match.
 The following day in New York City, Takahashi was eliminated from the tournament in the semifinal stage by his Chaos stablemate Toru Yano.
 Upon their return to Japan, Takahashi turned on Naito on May 26, effectively dissolving No Limit.
 Takahashi then joined Gedo, Jado and Masato Tanaka as the fourth member of the Chaos sub-group Complete Players.
 On June 18 at Dominion 6.18, Takahashi defeated Naito in the first match between the former members of No Limit.
-The two had a rematch on August 1 during the first day of the 2011 G1 Climax, where Takahashi was once again victorious.
+The two had a rematch on August 1 during the first day of the G1 Climax, where Takahashi was once again victorious.
 Despite his strong start in the tournament, Takahashi only managed to win two more out of his eight remaining matches, finishing second to last in his block, whereas his former partner made it all the way to the finals.
 On September 19, Naito defeated Takahashi in the third singles match between the two.
-In the 2011 G1 Tag League, Takahashi teamed with Masato Tanaka with the team picking up three wins in their five group stage matches, including a win over the reigning IWGP Tag Team Champions, Bad Intentions, on October 30.
+In the G1 Tag League, Takahashi teamed with Masato Tanaka with the team picking up three wins in their five group stage matches, including a win over the reigning IWGP Tag Team Champions, Bad Intentions, on October 30.
 However, a loss to Tetsuya Naito and Tomoaki Honma on October 4, with Naito again pinning Takahashi, meant that Takahashi and Tanaka narrowly missed advancing to the semifinals of the tournament.
-Takahashi then got involved in Tanaka's IWGP Intercontinental Championship rivalry with MVP, which built to a tag team match on January 4, 2012, at Wrestle Kingdom VI in Tokyo Dome, where Takahashi and Tanaka were defeated by MVP and Shelton Benjamin.
+Takahashi then got involved in Tanaka's IWGP Intercontinental Championship rivalry with MVP, which built to a tag team match on January 4, 2012, at Wrestle Kingdom VI, where Takahashi and Tanaka were defeated by MVP and Shelton Benjamin.
 On March 11, Takahashi unsuccessfully challenged Hirooki Goto for the IWGP Intercontinental Championship.